boots-edu/textbook/source/text/5-composition-inheritance/inheritance.md

 They also have some differences:
 * Students have a GPA and a gradTerm
-* Faculty have a department, an office, a list of classes, and don’t show up on photographic film.
+* Faculty have a department, an office, a list of classes, and don't show up on photographic film.

 We encapsulate their commonality in the Users class, then extend Users to make new classes that express the differences.